mvarga1989/Matej_Varga/content/about.md

 Interested in collaborating with me?
 Reach out via [:e-mail:](mailto:mvarga1989@gmail.com?Subject=Project%20collaboration%20inquiry)

-## Community lists that I am maintaining
+## Community lists that I maintain on GitHub

 #### You wish to assist in making lists more useful, complete and accurate?
 Please send me an [:e-mail:](mailto:mvarga1989@gmail.com).